-Safety Event Recorded on the data collection forms Reported on the NIS AEM Report Form to Pfizer Safety within 1 Business Day/3 Calendar Daysa of Awareness Serious AE All All ^b Non-serious AE All None Scenarios involving exposure during breastfeeding, medication error, overdose, misuse, extravasation, lack of efficacy All (regardless of whether associated with an AE) All (regardless of whether associated with an AE/serious AE) Note: Any associated AE is reported together with the exposure scenario.
-Scenarios involving exposure to a drug during pregnancy (EDP) All AEs or serious AEs associated with EDP Notification of EDP alone (ie, not associated with an AE or serious AE) is not required when the study population is pregnant individuals.
-All serious AEs ^b associated with EDP Notification of EDP alone (ie, not associated with a serious AE) is not required when the study population is pregnant individuals.
+Safety Event Recorded on the data collection forms Reported on the NIS AEM Report Form to Pfizer Safety within 1 Business Day/3 Calendar Days ^a of Awareness error, overdose, misuse, extravasation, lack of efficacy Note: Any associated AE is reported together with the exposure scenario.
+Scenarios involving exposure to a drug during pregnancy (EDP) All AEs or serious AEs associated with EDP All serious AEs ^b associated with EDP Notification of EDP alone (ie, not associated with an AE or serious AE) is not required when the study population is pregnant individuals.
+Notification of EDP alone (ie, not associated with a serious AE) is not required when the study population is pregnant individuals.
 Scenarios involving occupational/environmental exposure Not applicable All (regardless of whether associated with an AE/serious AE)